CycloneDX/specification/.github/pull_request_template.md

 >
 > fixes #485

-Or, in case this is a spelling/grammar improvement, please write a brief description.
+In case this is for a spelling or grammar improvement, please provide a brief description.
 Example:
-> Fixe typo: color (AE) -> colour (BE)
+> Fixe typo: color(AE) -> colour(BE)

 -->